pysal/access/docs/api.rst

 Accessibility Class
 ----------------------
-For the full definitions and examples of each method, see individual functions..
+For the full definitions and examples of each method, see individual functions.

 .. autosummary::
    :toctree: generated/